yangliu2/MTurk/README.md

 **This package will be used to give task to Amazon's Mechanical Turks to label picture manually.
 It can probably be used to do other tasks on Mturk as well.**

+I learned all this through the MTurk tutorials. https://blog.mturk.com/tutorials/home.

 #### Prep work
 Have the following accounts:
 1. AWS